-What will make a user run application longer?
+What will encourage repeat usage?
+How can we encourage longer use of the app?
 What will improve the application retention rates?

 We chose a news feed.
 We decided to make the first version just for My Showcase, not for each category.

-The feed was automatically updated as the latest news come.
+The feed was automatically updated as the latest news occurred.
 However, a user could not understand that the update was in process and wanted to control it.

 We added the “Update” button.